marut97/GoToCommands/README.md

 4. Class test must contain the name of the file in which the class is present.
 (Will be extended in the future to contain the name of the class rather than the name of the file in which the class is present)
 5. Currently supports only single class in a file
 6. Might not work for solutions with deeply nested subprojects and solution folders
+7. Multiple classes with the same name under different namespaces may cause issues with Go to implementation, base class and derived class.

 ## Version Details:
+1.6 - Go To Implementation.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Go To Base Class.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Go To Derived Class.<br />
 1.5.1&nbsp;&nbsp;- Fixing extension load time issues.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Fixing Go To Test bug where non header or cpp files could be opened.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Fixing Go To Test bug where Go To Test was available for non VS project items.